haiko-xyz/amm/docs/1-technical-overview.md

 ) -> (u256, u256, u256);
 ```

+The `swap()` function iteratively searches for the next initialised limit in the market and fills the order against available liquidity up to this limit.

 If the market is deployed with a strategy, this complicates the call logic somewhat:

-- The swap will first execute the `update_positions()` function of the `Strategy` contract.
-This can include instructions to place or remove liquidity positions or limit orders, which may involve further `modify_position` calls to the `MarketManager` contract.
+- The swap will first call the `update_positions()` function of the `Strategy` contract.
+This can include instructions to place or remove liquidity positions or limit orders from the market, which may involve further `modify_position` calls to the `MarketManager` contract.
 - Once executed, the call returns to the `MarketManager` context and executes the swap.
 - Finally, the `cleanup()` function of the `Strategy` contract is called to perform residual updates, if any.